With the Xbox Series X & S out for just over two years, there have been plenty of new accessories have been launched.

 SteelSeries Arctis 9X Wireless Gaming Headset for Xbox

-The SteelSeries Arctis 9X has received lots of critical praise, it has Xbox Wireless build-in so no cable or dongle required to connect to your Xbox.
+The SteelSeries Arctis 9X has received lots of critical praise, it has Xbox Wireless build-in so no cable or dongle is required to connect to your Xbox.
 There’s also Bluetooth on board to let you connect the headset to your smartphone.

 The ClearCast microphone has a bidirectional design and noise cancellation, so your voice sounds clear when chatting.
 The mic can also retract into the headset when not in use and the headset supports Windows Sonic.